Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 Update the following file `installChaincode.sh` found in the `Incident-Accuracy-Reporting-System/backend/blockchain/local` directory

-Update the variable `CONTRACT_PATH` with the path of where you installed your `Incident-Accuracy-Reporting-System` repo.
+Update the variable `CONTRACT_PATH` with the path of where you installed your `Blockchain-for-maintaining-Digital-Assets` repo.
 As an example:

 ``
 export CONTRACT_PATH='/Users/laurabennett/2020/EMBRACE-Challenge'